 What is the EDC BCAP Loan Guarantee Program?

 The EDC BCAP Loan Guarantee Program offers eligible businesses new operating lines of credit or term loans of up to $6.25 million, with 80% guaranteed by Export Development Canada.
-Funds must be used to finance operations in response to the impact of COVID-19, with allowance for normally scheduled interest and principal payments, and ordinary-course debt payments (not for repayment or refinancing of debt, dividend payout, shareholder loans, bonuses, stock buybacks, option issuance, or increase to executive compensation).
+Funds must be used to finance the Borrower’s normal business/commercial operations in response to the impact of COVID 19.
+This includes recurring expenses like payroll, rent, ordinary course of business lease, equipment, or supplier financing payments, and other normal course of business operating expenses.
+Also includes normally scheduled interest payments or repayment of temporary advances or borrowing excesses on facilities advanced to the Borrower after March 1, 2020.
+Borrowers can also use funds for capital expenditures if part of their normal business/commercial operations.
 Repayment schedules will be determined on a case-by-case basis.

 This program features: